-A county and its seat in southeastern South Dakota.
-They are located on the Missouri River.
+A county and its seat in southeastern South Dakota, located on the Missouri River.

-Penelope (ex-Le Cleopatre, Saphire III) a steel-hulled schooner built in 1893 at Leith, Scotland, by Ramage & Ferguson, was acquired by the Navy in May 1898; renamed Yankton; and commissioned on 16 May 1898 at Norfolk, Va., Lt.
-Comdr.
+Penelope (ex-Le Cleopatre, Saphire III) a steel-hulled schooner-rigged yacht built in 1893 at Leith, Scotland, by Ramage & Ferguson, was acquired by the Navy in May 1898; renamed Yankton; and commissioned on 16 May 1898 at Norfolk, Va., Lt.
+Cmdr.
 James D. Adams in command.

-Following that encounter, the converted yacht resumed her blockade duty and continued the uneventful routine until 21 July.
-On that day, she got underway for Guantanamo Bay, where she remained for nine days -probably for upkeep and replenishment.
-On 30 July, she stood out of Guantanamo Bay and, the following day, resumed station off Cienfuegos.
+Following that encounter, the converted yacht resumed her blockade duty and continued the uneventful routine until 21 July 1898.
+On that day, she got underway for Guantánamo Bay, where she remained for nine days -probably for upkeep and replenishment.
+On 30 July, she stood out of Guantánamo Bay and, the following day, resumed station off Cienfuegos.
 She remained there until three days after signing the armistice protocol of 12 August, when she departed Cuban waters.
 After a two-day stop at Key West, Fla., she continued her voyage north to Hampton Roads where she arrived on 22 August.

 Between 1909 and 1917, Yankton continued her routine as tender to the Atlantic Fleet.
-At the beginning of each year, she left the northeastern coast of the United States to support the Fleet during maneuvers and exercises out of Guantanamo Bay, Cuba.
-The lone exception to that east coast-Caribbean schedule came in the late fall of 1912 when she visited Hispaniola to investigate conditions and to protect American interests during political unrest in the Dominican Republic.
+At the beginning of each year, she left the northeastern coast of the United States to support the Fleet during maneuvers and exercises out of Guantánamo Bay, Cuba.
+The lone exception to that east coast-Caribbean schedule came in the late fall of 1912 when she visited Hispaniola to investigate conditions and to protect U.S. interests during political unrest in the Dominican Republic.
 She remained in the vicinity of that island from 6 November 1912 until 4 January 1913, steaming between and visiting the port towns of Monte Christi and Puerto Plata.
 Following that mission, she moved on to winter maneuvers in Cuban waters and generally resumed her previous routine.
 During the U.S. occupation of Vera Cruz, Mexico, Yankton continued her duties as tender on two occasions (25 April—1 May 1914, and 9 May—7 September 1914).

 During the first few months of 1917, Yankton patrolled the waters around Cuba, helping to protect the flow of trade to and from Cuba and other Latin American nations.
 War came early in the spring, less than two months after the German Empire announced its resumption of unrestricted submarine warfare.
 A month after the 6 April declaration of war, the converted yacht began duty with the newly organized Patrol Force.
 Her initial assignment sent her to the waters along the coast of northern New England.
 Late in August, Yankton headed for Gibraltar to join a section of the Patrol Force protecting Allied shipping in the approaches to the coasts of England and France from German U-boats.